Phase lines in mean-field models with nonuniform external forces: Introduction

+In recent years, several studies have stressed the importance of spatially nonuniform fields on the state of simple fluids \cite{ttl_nature2004,tsori_rmp2009,vink_archer_pre2012}.
+When an initially homogeneous system is subject to a smoothly varying field, the density, composition, magnetization, etc., changes smoothly with coordinate.
+If the fluid is inherently bistable, then a sufficiently strong external field can lead to phase separation \cite{tsori_jpcb2011}, nucleation \cite{tsori_jcp2021}, wetting-like behavior \cite{tsori_pnas2007,tsori_pre2021}, or filling transitions \cite{tsori_jcis-comm2016}.
+Similar behavior has been reported in colloidal suspensions \cite{chaikin_prl2006} and lipid monolayers \cite{kycl_science1994,mcconnel_pnas1984} in electric fields, in mixtures in laser radiation \cite{ducasse_physicaa1999,qui_mm2000,qui_nature_mat2004,wynne_nature_chem2018}, in nematic rods in gravity \cite{khokhlov_nematics_pre1999}, in pumped magnetic systems \cite{kafri_prl2022}, and in molecular solutions in an ultracentrifuge \cite{scriven_jcis1986}.

-Here we investigate the thermodynamic equilibrium of a system exposed to a spatially nonuniform external field.
-The system is described by a generic phenomenological coarse-grained order-parameter $\phi$.
+Here we investigate the thermodynamics of systems exposed to a spatially nonuniform external field.
+The system is described by a generic free energy functional depending on the coarse-grained order-parameter $\phi$.
 The expression for the field is quite general: the spatial dependence can be arbitrary and the coupling to the order-parameter is nonlinear.
-The current framework thus unifies previous works on different systems, such as pure fluids \cite{tsori_jpcb2011,vink_archer_pre2012}, liquid and polymer mixtures \cite{ttl_nature2004}, colloidal suspensions \cite{chaikin_prl2006}, and lipid monolayers \cite{kycl_science1994,mcconnel_pnas1984} in electric fields, mixtures in laser radiation \cite{ducasse_physicaa1999,qui_mm2000,qui_nature_mat2004,wynne_nature_chem2018}, nematic rigid rods in gravity \cite{khokhlov_nematics_pre1999}, and molecular solutions in an ultracentrifuge \cite{scriven_jcis1986}.
+The current framework thus unifies previous works on seemingly disparate systems.